YimajA/YimajA.github.io/index.md

 <a href="https://www.linkedin.com/in/yimaj-ahmed-ba795b251/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a> [![Resume](https://img.shields.io/badge/Download%20Resume-PDF-E74C3C?style=for-the-badge&logo=Adobe%20Acrobat%20Reader&logoColor=white)](/Resume_AhmedYimaj.pdf)

-I am a **Cybersecurity professional** with a Bachelor’s degree in Computer Engineering from the Georgia Institute of Technology with concentrations in **Cybersecurity** and **Cloud Computing**.
-Driven to enhance security through analyzing complex threats and reverse engineering malware.
-Proficient in penetration testing, network analysis, and risk assessment.
-I am actively seeking to leverage my technical acumen and passion for cybersecurity to contribute to the mission of dynamic cyber defense and threat intelligence.
+I am a **Cybersecurity professional** with hands-on experience in SOC operations, threat hunting, and incident response within a U.S. Department of Energy high-security environment.
+Graduate from the Georgia Institute of Technology with a Bachelor’s degree in Computer Engineering with concentrations in **Cybersecurity** and **Cloud Computing**.
+Skilled in SIEM monitoring, detection engineering, digital forensics, and adversary TTP analysis.
+Passionate about reverse engineering malware and developing proactive defenses to harden systems and protect critical data.
+Experienced in both team-driven security operations and individual investigations within highly regulated environments.
+Eager to continue contributing to mission-driven organizations protecting assets in an evolving threat landscape.

 ---